Fried Frank recently secured a precedent-setting victory for pro bono client, Laverne Pierre, before the First Department Appellate Division.

 The Fried Frank team was led by corporate associate Andrew Harper (NY) and included litigation partner David Morris (NY).

 Significant District Court Victory on Behalf of ACLU

 Fried Frank represented the American Civil Liberties Union (ACLU) in achieving a significant litigation victory under the Freedom of Information Act (FOIA) in the US District Court for the Southern District of New York.
 In June 2011, Fried Frank filed a complaint on the ACLU’s behalf against the US Department of Homeland Security and US Immigration and Customs Enforcement (collectively, ICE) regarding FOIA requests by the ACLU seeking information regarding immigration detention and ICE’s compliance with regulations that govern such detention.
 In September 2012, the ACLU and ICE entered a partial settlement with respect to the ACLU’s FOIA requests with ICE agreeing to make certain disclosures.
 Also under that partial settlement, both sides agreed to contest via summary judgment whether ICE was entitled, under four specific FOIA exemptions, to 34 claimed redactions contained in a sample post-order custody review file.
 On September 9, District Court Judge Richard Berman ruled entirely for the ACLU and held that ICE was entitled to none of the exemptions it claimed and that it could not make any of the 34 redactions in its future production to the ACLU.

-Working on the matter were former real estate partner Richard Leland (NY), litigation special counsel Jennifer Colyer (NY), litigation associate Yonatan Jacobs (NY) and former associates Richard Tisdale (NY) and Richard Hoberman (NY) and summer law clerk Victor Cueva.
+Working on the matter were real estate partner Richard Leland (NY), litigation special counsel Jennifer Colyer (NY), litigation associate Yonatan Jacobs (NY) and associates Richard Tisdale (NY) and Richard Hoberman (NY) and summer law clerk Victor Cueva.

 NYC Mayor Bloomberg Unveils Post-Hurricane Sandy Building Code Proposals